-Animals Wildlife How Old Bras Are Saving Injured Turtles By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated July 07, 2019 The rescue uses the bra clasps and wire to hold broken turtle shells together as they heal.
-Carolina Waterfowl Rescue Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species With the right expertise, it doesn't take much to repair an injured turtle shell.
+News Animals How Old Bras Are Saving Injured Turtles By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Published July 7, 2019 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email The rescue uses the bra clasps and wire to hold broken turtle shells together as they heal.
+Carolina Waterfowl Rescue News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive With the right expertise, it doesn't take much to repair an injured turtle shell.
 Wildlife rehabbers glue the broken shells back together and then hold the pieces firmly in place with wire.
 At Carolina Waterfowl Rescue in North Carolina, they found that the clasps on the end of bras were particularly helpful for keeping the wires tightly in place.
 The rescue had the clasps on their wish list for months but no one donated any.
 So they asked on social media for people to send in the clasps from any old bras.
 Suddenly, the idea took off.
 These are the parts of the bra that the rescue collected.
 Carolina Waterfowl Rescue People not only sent in their old bras, they even ordered the clasps in bulk and mailed them in.
 The rescue recently posted on Facebook that they were overwhelmed with clasp donations and were looking for other turtle rescue groups that would also benefit from the supplies.
 For those who still want to help, they suggest using the money they would have used on shipping and simply making a donation to the group instead.
 "We have so many other things we really need to help with the turtles so if I can ask a huge favor.
 Please just donate the money you planned to spend on shipping.
 If everyone did this the turtles would never want for anything again.
 We help so many animals here and our donations have been really down lately," the post read.
 "Since people are willing to spend this amount on postage it would make more sense to just let us buy food and medications that they need and pay the power bill to keep their turtle room cozy."
 Recovery, then release The clasps are removed once the shell heals and the turtle is ready to be released into the wild.
 Carolina Waterfowl Rescue The rescue group helps as many as 40 turtles a week, depending on the season, according to CNN.
 Many times they've been run over by cars when crossing the street, or they've been victims of lawnmowers or dogs.
 The turtles can spend anywhere from three to eight weeks recovering from their injuries.
 Once their shells have healed, the clasps and wires are removed before they are released into the wild.